USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

-- **Directions on how to prepare your Linux system for installing CMAQ** (These directions are a supplement to the install scripts)
+- **Directions on how to prepare your Linux system for installing CMAQ** (These instructions use a subset of the install scripts available below)
   - [Building CMAQ for GNU using libraries that disable netCDF4 compression](CMAQ_UG_tutorial_build_library_gcc.md)
   - [Building CMAQ for GNU using libraries that support compressed netCDF4](CMAQ_UG_tutorial_build_library_gcc_support_nc4.md)
   - [Building CMAQ for Intel using libraries that disable netCDF4 compression](CMAQ_UG_tutorial_build_library_intel.md)